wysher/strapi/docs/3.0.0-beta.x/tutorials/deliveroo-nuxt-tutorial.md

 **Creating the Header component**

-In the same time, we are going to create our first component that we will reuse across the project.
+You are now going to create your first component that you'll reuse across the project.

 `components/Header.vue`